-The Group estimates the useful life of each of its property and equipment and investment properties based on the period over which the asset is expected to be available for use.
+The Group estimates the useful life of each of its property and equipment based on the period over which the asset is expected to be available for use.
 Such estimation is based on a collective assessment of practices of similar businesses, internal technical evaluation and experience with similar assets.
 The estimated useful life of each asset is reviewed periodically and updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the asset.
 It is possible, however, that future results of operations could be materially affected by changes in the amounts and timing of recorded expenses brought about by changes in the factors mentioned above.
-A reduction in the estimated useful life of any item of property and equipment and investment property would increase the recorded operating expenses and decrease non-current assets.
+A reduction in the estimated useful life of any item of property and equipment increases the recorded operating expenses and decreases non-current assets.